Sound, practical early childhood policies require the voices of informed and engaged citizens in our state legislature.

 Read First Five Nebraska's Written Testimony on LB967 (pdf)

 LB984 is part of the trio of bills introduced this legislative session concerning lottery funding for early childhood education.
-Like LB967, this bill permits any lottery funds committed to the early childhood education preschool grant program and the Early Childhood Education Endowment Cash Fund (Sixpence) to remain in place past June 30, 2016.
+Like LB967, this bill permits unspent lottery allocations to remain with the Early Childhood Education Endowment Cash Fund (Sixpence) and the Nebraska Department of Education early childhood preschool grants program after August 1, 2016.
 The bill also makes a one-time appropriation of $4.6 million in general funds to the early childhood preschool grant program for FY 2014-15, with any unused portions rolling over to FY 2015-16 and 2016-17.
 LB905 incorporated a $3.7 million appropriation for the early childhood grant programs, with some monies dedicated to grant program technical assistance.
 The Governor approved $3.2 million directed for additional program grants which is significant because it will allow more school districts to start or expand high-quality early childhood education opportunities in their communities.
 The line-item for technical assistance funding for the early childhood grant program was vetoed by the Governor and overridden by the Legislature, allowing NDE to work closely with schools to ensure it maintains a high level of accountability and provides the level of quality that closes the achievement gap.

 Read First Five Nebraska's Written Testimony on LB984 (pdf)